-This Preliminary Management Zone Proposal was voluntarily prepared by the permitted dischargers identified in Section 1.5 below.
-Development of this Preliminary Management Zone Proposal, including the Early Action Plan, occurred through an open, public stakeholder process (see Section 1.3 in Attachment D - Early Action Plan).
+This Final Management Zone Proposal with updated Early Action Plan is based on the previously submitted Preliminary Management Zone Proposal with Early Action Plan.
+These documents were voluntarily prepared by the permitted dischargers identified in Section 1.5 below.
+Development of all of these regulatory deliverables occurred through an open, public stakeholder process (see Section 1.3 in Attachment D - Early Action Plan).